na-na-hi/renget/archive/chrprompt2.md

 ###Tybo
 Q1: Do you accept pets?
 If so, from who?
+Q2: Tell us about a time that your thieving ways almost got you in big trouble (don't worry, we won't tell the cops).

 ###Fern
 Q1: How do you deal with being so fluffy?